home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

 - An Apple device that can act as a Thread border router, such as a HomePod mini.
 - A HomeKit device which supports Thread.
 This is indicated by the Thread label on the packaging.
 - Make sure your Home Assistant instance is on the same network (LAN) as the border router.
-- Make sure the HomeKit device has been paired in the Apple Home app (using an iOS app).
+- Make sure the HomeKit device has been paired in the Apple Home app (using the iOS Home app).

 ### To add a HomeKit device to Home Assistant via Apple Thread border router